 I was born here but brought up in Uganda, which has meant that I have an affinity with that continent and its people.
 I have experienced mental-ill health myself, have had my own children (with teenage difficulties and eating disorders), have taught and run businesses.
 I am very interested in Art History and Music - particularly opera.
-I enjoy being outside, am an excellent cook and love my garden!
+I enjoy being outside and love my garden!

 My Approach to Counselling

 I believe that there is no definition of ‘a normal person’, as I believe that we are all unique, as are the pain and difficulties in our lives, so the way forward is also going to be unique.
 Therefore my aim is to support and assist the individual in finding their own ways to addressing their difficulties so as to live a fuller, more satisfying life.
 To assist in this I use various 'tools': including Gestalt chair-work, NLP, CBT, Journaling, Bodywork and Visualisation.
 But I aim to be very gentle as we have defenses for a reason, so they need to be respected and understood, which gradually allows them to dissolve.

 My usual aim is for a long-term sustainable healing of the individual, not just a short-term alleviation of the symptoms.
 The Psyche is a self-healing mechanism that usually needs the space of Empathy and Love to rebalance and self-heal.
 This process may take time and the sustained experience of being 'heard', for the healing to gently and unconsciously penetrate the depths where the roots of the pain and disfunction are often hidden.
 Rome wasn't built in a day!

 'The power of sharing your emotions and ideas with another person makes counselling something that is definitely worth a try.
 A counselor acts as a neutral support who can help you to find truth and clarity within your own thoughts.
 In my experience, Clare is one of the best'.
 (Julia)